Instant Pot Mexican Rice with Corn and Black Beans

 The Secret Ingredient

-The secret and the quick ingredient is simply… salsa.
-Chunky salsa, particularly.
-To which I modify according to who I’m serving that night.
+The secret and the quick ingredient is simply salsa—chunky salsa, particularly.
+I modify it according to who I’m serving that night.
 For me, it will always be mild salsa.
-For the rest of my guys, the hotter the better.
+For the rest of my guys, the hotter, the better.
 Usually, we land somewhere in the middle with “medium.”

 A Complete Protein Source